Meho Kodro

 Mehmed "Meho" Kodro (born 12 January 1967) is a Bosnian professional football manager and former player who played as a forward.
+He is currently serving as board counselor to Bosnian Premier League club Velež Mostar.

 Kodro started playing professionally at Velež Mostar, making his first team debut in 1985.
 He spent most of his 16-year senior career in Spain, playing for Real Sociedad, Barcelona, Tenerife and Alavés, amassing La Liga totals of 263 matches and 105 goals.
 Kodro finished his career at Israeli club Maccabi Tel Aviv in 2001.
 He possessed good technical skills, and was equally adept in the air.

 After retiring, Kodro started a managerial career.
 He had a short stint as manager of the Bosnia and Herzegovina national team in 2008.
 He then worked as a youth coach at Real Sociedad, before managing Real Sociedad B. Kodro managed Bosnian Premier League side Sarajevo, and later also managed Swiss clubs Servette and Stade Lausanne Ouchy.
 In August 2023, he again took over as manager of Bosnia and Herzegovina, but was sacked by the end of September.